Fashion Model Resume Examples + Guide + Tips

 The contact section of your fashion model resume will have all the information needed to get in touch with you for an interview.
 Include your full name, city, state and ZIP code, followed by a phone number and email address.
 Finally, add a professional website, LinkedIn profile or any other professional networking profile, and don’t forget to add a link to your digital portfolio.

-Your fashion model resume needs an introduction to a potential employer.
-This section is the personal statement or professional summary.
-This is where you display your best skills and related work experience as a fashion model resume.
-In no more than five sentences, let the recruiter know: how long you have been in the industry, one or two professional accomplishments and your job-relevant skills.
-Pick your best to grab the hiring manager’s attention.
+Your personal statement, also known as a professional summary, is where you display your top skills and related work experience in the modeling industry.
+In no more than five sentences, let the recruiter know how long you have been in the industry, one or two professional accomplishments and your job-relevant skills.

-Build the work history section of your fashion model resume in reverse-chronological order.
+Write the work history section of your fashion model resume in reverse-chronological order.
 Add the company names, locations and dates of employment and for every job, include a bulleted list of three measurable accomplishments.
-For example, the amount of photo shoots, commercial campaigns booked and social media reach.
+For example, the number of photo shoots you’ve done, commercial campaigns you’ve booked and social media reach.
+Here are a few sample fashion model resume measurable achievements:

 If this is your first job, you can include other relevant work experience, like volunteer experiences, community services, professional projects and more.